-Many who use the plans don't need them.
-To that end, we have assembled a primer for you.
+Many who opt for meal plans don't need them.
+To that end, we have assembled a primer for you (below).
 Most of the primer consists of reasons why you shouldn't get the meal plan.
-If you fail to fall into any of the "don't categories" then you are good on getting a plan.
+If you fall into any of the "don't categories" then we suggest avoiding the meal plan.

 Money savings?
 The cost is the primary concern (see DDP plan prices).
 Meal plans will only save you money if you (1) only eat at disney (2) only eat at the best places and order the higher end of each menu (3) eat every meal.
-If any of your party like to eat light or you think you will miss a meal or you will eat off property one day then do not get the meal plan.
+If any of your party like to eat light, or you think you will miss a meal, or think you will eat off property even once then do not get the meal plan.

 Reservations: Although the meal plan doesn't require you to get reservations to dining facilities, you will not be able to get into the best ones without them.
 And if you do not have proper reservations, point two above is not possible.
 Thus, if you do not have time to plan ahead then don't get the meal plan.
 This point does not apply to the QUICK SERVE plan where reservations don't matter.

 Now if all of your party wants to eat like mad and you are willing to do the reservation planning, consider this fact: the meal plan will dictate what you do and when you do it during your stay.
 If you make a reservation at Epcot on day two, you are going to epcot on day two because if you don't get that high end food your meal plan isn't worth it.
 If you like to have a more relaxed and fluid stay then the meal plan is not for you.